 Managed accounts have become more popular due to availability

-Russell Brinckley, national manager of product development at BT Financial Group, says although they have become mainstream recently, managed accounts have existed for many years.
+Russell Brinckley, national manager of product development at BT, says although they have become mainstream recently, managed accounts have existed for many years.
 One of the reasons advisers are using them now is due to their many benefits and their widespread availability on modern platforms.

 “At the core of every managed account is a model portfolio.
 This achieves efficiencies because many clients can be rebalanced against the model portfolio at the same time.
 Everyone receives a consistent portfolio holding, return and investment alignment to the model portfolio’s strategy, subject to any particular preferences applied to the client managed account,” Mr Brinckley says.

 While the universe of managed funds is much wider than that of managed accounts, the number of managed accounts will broaden over time as the industry matures, giving SMSF trustees more flexibility and increasing the options available to them.

 “Managed account investment options are expanding.
 Tax-effective Australian equity portfolios are an example.
 The objectives of portfolios like these are to give investors access to the after-tax income from the underlying ASX investments they hold, as determined by the research and disclosed strategy of the investment manager running the portfolio,” says Mr Brinckley.